-- Mount all components on the side of the printed wiring boards with the white lettering.
-(Component Side.) - Use the white markings on the printed circuit boards to determine where each part is to be placed. - All soldering is to be completed on the side opposite components.
-(Solder side.) - Use a water-soluble or rosin core solder such as Radio Shack P/N 64-001.
-Do not use an acid or caustic flux solder such as used in industrial applications. - Avoid applying prolonged heat to any part of the board or component, to prevent damage.
-5 seconds maximum. - After soldering each component, trim its lead length flush with the surface of the solder.
+- Mount all components on the side of the printed wiring boards with the white lettering. - Use the white markings on the printed circuit boards to determine where and how each part is to be placed. - All soldering is to be completed on the side opposite the components. - Use a water-soluble or rosin core solder such as Radio Shack P/N 64-001.
+Do not use an acid or caustic flux solder such as used in industrial applications. - Avoid prolonged heat to any part of the board or component, to prevent damage. - After soldering each component, trim its lead length flush with the surface of the solder with a wire cutter.